-The Council has received funding from Glasgow City Region - City Deal, for the commencement of a City Deal capital project and for a Working Matters employability project.
+The Council has received funding from Glasgow City Region - City Deal, for the commencement of a City Deal capital project.
 The Audit & Risk Manager has provided assurance to Glasgow City Region over this expenditure, through a formal opinion.
-This opinion states that the Council's procedures around governance and financial control are operating adequately and that there are no significant matters which require to be raised which would have a material impact on the Glasgow City Region Annual Assurance Statement for financial year 2020/21.
+This opinion states that the Council's procedures around governance and financial control are operating adequately and that there are no significant matters which require to be raised which would have a material impact on the Glasgow City Region Annual Assurance Statement for financial year 2021/22.